GSA/datagov-ssb/README.md

     cp .backend.secrets-template .backend.secrets
     ${EDITOR} .backend.secrets
     ```
+    The file must contain credentials for the S3 bucket that holds Terraform state.
+If you have previously set yourself up to run Terraform in Notify's other repos, then you may have these credentials in your local `~/.aws/credentials` file and you may copy them from there.
+Otherwise, [use these instructions](https://github.com/GSA/notifications-api/tree/main/terraform#use-bootstrap-credentials).

 1. Set a variable with the name of the environment you want to work with

     ```bash
     export ENV_NAME=[environment_name]
     ```
+    If you are new to the project, you will probably start with the environment name `development`.

-1. Copy the `terraform.tfvars-template` and edit in any variable customizations for the target environment.
+1. You don't need to do this unless you are creating a brand-new environment.
+If you are doing that, copy the `terraform.tfvars-template` and edit in any variable customizations for the target environment.

     ```bash
     cp terraform.tfvars-template terraform.${ENV_NAME}.tfvars